-The Local Government & Housing Act 1989 as amended by the Local Democracy, Economic Development and Construction Act 2009 states that posts which are deemed as 'specified posts' or 'sensitive posts' are politically restricted and therefore prevented by law from holding certain political office and from being an officer in a political party as well as taking part in certain political activities.
-Employees seeking further information should contact their line manager or Human Resources who hold a list of politically restricted posts.
+The Local Government and Housing Act 1989 as amended by the Local Democracy, Economic Development and Construction Act 2009 states that posts which are deemed as 'specified posts' or 'sensitive posts' are politically restricted and therefore prevented by law from holding certain political office and from being an officer in a political party as well as taking part in certain political activities.
+Employees seeking further information should contact their line manager or refer to the politically restricted posts guidance available on the HR intranet pages.